 What is important in all conflict coaching is that the client creates these alternative responses.
 If the conflict coach provides 'techniques' and 'suggestions' the dependency and sense of powerlessness is likely to remain.
 This approach, reflected in all CAOS Conflict Management support, can be challenging for the client - but it can also be an immense opportunity for empowerment and a release from the fear, anger, frustration and despair arising from the experience of bullying.

-If someone comes to conflict coaching having been told they are a bully or even believing this to be so themselves, the sessions provide an opportunity to reflect on what leads to this perception and, if they decide that they agree with this perception, how they can change their responses to people such that their actions are more constructive and supportive of the relationships they have with them.
+If someone comes to conflict coaching having been accused of bullying or even believing this to be so themselves, the sessions provide an opportunity to reflect on what leads to this perception and, if they decide that they can understand this perception (without having to agree that they 'are' a bully), how they can change their responses to people such that their actions are more constructive and supportive of the relationships they have with them.

 Whether this means a review of how they express their anger, or how they use language, or what they believe about others and how they should deal with difficult situations, as well as other aspects of their relationships, the focus and challenge of conflict coaching for bullying will be for the client to take ownership of how they are responding in such situations having acknowledged that their present responses are not working - for themselves, and, they have come to understand, for others.